18F/performance-gov-research/team-practices.md

 ## Sprints

 We do two-week sprints, with a weekly Wednesday sprint progress check-in with our partner and a sprint retro every other Tuesday.
-We have daily slack standups with our 18F team.
+We have daily Slack standups with our 18F team.